Boosting the Generalization Ability for Hyperspectral Image Classification using Spectral-spatial Axial Aggregation Transformer: Experiments

-\item{The Botswana dataset was acquired by the NASA EO-1 satellite over the Okavango Delta, Botswana in 2001-2004.
-The Hyperion sensor on EO-1 acquires data at 30 m pixel resolution over a 7.7 km strip in 242 bands covering the 400-2500 nm portion of the spectrum in 10 nm windows.
-Uncalibrated and noisy bands that cover water absorption features were removed, and the remaining 145 bands were included as candidate features: [10-55, 82-97, 102-119, 134-164, 187-220].
-The data analyzed in this study, acquired May 31, 2001, consist of observations from 14 identified classes representing the land cover types in seasonal swamps, occasional swamps, and drier woodlands located in the distal portion of the Delta.}
+\item{The Botswana dataset was obtained at a pixel resolution of 30 m, covering a strip of 7.7 km in 242 bands.
+To enhance data quality, uncalibrated and noisy bands that corresponded to water absorption features were removed.
+The remaining 145 bands, comprising bands were included as candidate features for analysis.
+The dataset consists of observations from 14 identified classes representing land cover types found in seasonal swamps, occasional swamps, and drier woodlands located in the distal portion of the Delta.}

+\item { The Houston2013 dataset was collected using the ITRES CASI-1500 sensor, covering the University of Houston campus and its surrounding rural areas in Texas, USA which is widely recognized as a benchmark for evaluating land cover classification performance \cite{refh17}.
+The hyperspectral (HS) cube consists of 349×1905 pixels with 144 wavelength bands ranging from 364 nm to 1046 nm at 10 nm intervals. }

 \end{itemize}